 In order to qualify for a precious metals IRA, coins and bullion have to reach a level of certifiable purity.
 In other words, that bag of old silver dollars your grandfather left you might be of some numismatic value to coin collectors, but these coins do not meet the following IRS standards:

 Gold coins and bullion that are 99.9% pure (24 karats) are acceptable just as long as they have been certified by a COMEX or NYMEX-approved assayer or refiner.
 Bullion bars of this purity come in a range of sizes from 1 troy oz. to the enormous 400 oz. bars that have become the standard used for international trade.
-24-karat coins such as American Gold Eagles, Canadian Gold Maple Leafs, and Austrian Gold Philharmonics have also been approved by the IRS.
-The only exception this rule is the 22-karat United States Eagle coin.
+24-karat gold coins such as the gold American Eagles, Canadian Gold Maple Leafs, and Austrian Gold Philharmonics have also been approved by the IRS.
+The only exception this rule is the 22-karat American Eagle gold coin.

 Platinum and Palladium

 Coins and bullion made from platinum or palladium are also acceptable if they are at least 99.95% pure (.995 or higher) and come from a refiner/assayer approved by NYMEX or COMEX.
 Because the market for platinum and palladium is much smaller than that of gold and silver, there are fewer options to choose from.
 You can purchase platinum or palladium as bullion bars between 1 and 100 troy oz.
-Acceptable platinum coins have been issued by the U.S. Mint, though coins from Canada, Australia and the United Kingdom may also qualify.
+Acceptable platinum coins have been issued by the U.S. Mint (American Eagle platinum coins), though platinum coins from Canada, Australia and the United Kingdom may also qualify.

 Be Lawful When Purchasing for a Precious Metals IRA